 We pack around 5 t-shirts

 We pretty much just wear t-shirts from day to day.
 We try to pack ones that aren’t too tightly fitting as they can be uncomfortable in hot climates.
-We also avoid vests as they aren’t appropriate for things like temples and often just lead to burnt shoulders!
-We’ve found 5 is enough to avoid doing laundry all the time and isn’t too heavy so it’s the perfect amount of clothes to take backpacking.
+We also avoid vests as they aren’t appropriate for things like temples and often just lead to burnt shoulders but that’s just us!
+So consider that when compiling your South East Asia packing list.

-We always bring with us a long sleeve base layer on our packing list for Southeast Asia.
+We always include a long sleeve base layer on our packing list for Southeast Asia.
 These are light and pack down very small and come in very useful.
 They are great when trying to avoid getting burnt.
 But they are also a great extra layer if you do find yourself in an unexpectedly cold area of the region without taking up too much extra space.
 When we’ve been biking and hiking in Northern Vietnam as well as cool mornings in the mountains of China and Myanmar they were a lifesaver so an essential on any backpacking packing list.

 We Bring Along 1 Lightweight Hoodie.